Azure-Samples/azure-openai-rag-workshop-java/README.md

 This commands will first ask you to log in into Azure.
 Then it will provison the Azure resources, package the services and deploy them to Azure.

+### Clean up

+To clean up all the Azure resources created by this sample:

+1. Run `azd down --purge`
+2. When asked if you are sure you want to continue, enter `y`

+The resource group and all the resources will be deleted.

 ## Other versions

-This sample and workshop also exists in different versions:
+This sample and workshop exists in different versions:
 - [**Node.js + Azure AI Search**](https://aka.ms/ws/openai-rag)
 - [**Node.js + Qdrant**](https://aka.ms/ws/openai-rag-qdrant)
 - [**Java/Quarkus + Qdrant**](https://aka.ms/ws/openai-rag-quarkus).